Rudd Concession: Conquest of Matabeleland: the end of Lobengula

-At the Battle of the Shangani on 25 October 1893, during the First Matabele War, 700 Company troops defeated over 3,000 Matabele warriors, killing about 1,500, while losing only four of their own number.
+At the Battle of the Shangani on 25 October 1893, during the First Matabele War, 700 Company troops defeated over 3,000 Matabele warriors, killing about 1,500, while losing only four men.
 Such victories were made possible by the Maxim gun.

 Lobengula's weakened Matabele kingdom uneasily coexisted with Rhodes's Company settlements in Mashonaland and north of the Zambezi for about another year.
 The king was angered by the lack of respect he perceived Company officials to have towards his authority, their insistence that his kingdom was separated from Company territory by a line between the Shashe and Hunyani Rivers, and their demands that he stop the traditional raids on Mashona villages by Matabele impis.
 After Matabele warriors began slaughtering Mashonas near Fort Victoria in July 1893, Jameson, who Rhodes had appointed Company administrator in Mashonaland, unsuccessfully tried to stop the violence through an indaba.
 Lobengula complained that the Chartered Company had "come not only to dig the gold but to rob me of my people and country as well".
 Monitoring events from Cape Town, Rhodes gauged Jameson's readiness for war by telegraph: "Read Luke 14:31".
 Jameson wired back: "All right.
 Have read Luke 14:31".

 On 13 August 1893, Lobengula refused to accept the stipend due him under the terms of the Rudd Concession, saying "it is the price of my blood".
 The next day, Jameson signed a secret agreement with settlers at Fort Victoria, promising each man 6000 acre of farm land, 20 gold claims and a share of Lobengula's cattle in return for service in a war against Matabeleland.
 Lobengula wrote again to Queen Victoria, and tried to send Mshete to England again at the head of another embassy, but Loch detained the izinDuna at Cape Town for a few days, then sent them home.
 Following a few minor skirmishes, the First Matabele War started in earnest in October: Company troops moved on Lobengula, using the inexorable firepower of their Maxim machine guns to crush attacks by the far larger Matabele army.
 On 3 November, with the whites nearing Bulawayo, Lobengula torched the town and fled; (Note: It was in keeping with Matabele tribal custom to burn the royal town as soon as it ceased to be the seat of power.) the settlers began rebuilding atop the ruins the next day.
 Jameson sent troops north from Bulawayo to bring the king back, but this column ceased its pursuit in early December after the remnants of Lobengula's army ambushed and annihilated 34 troopers who were sent across the Shangani River ahead of the main force.
 Lobengula had escaped the Company, but he lived only another two months before dying from smallpox in the north of the country on 22 or 23 January 1894.